elewandowski/cypress-repeat/README.md

+This is forked from https://github.com/bahmutov/cypress-repeat

+and adds a `run-all` flag to the cli, to force cypress to not stop execution, if a test run fails.

 # cypress-repeat [![ci status][ci image]][ci url] [![renovate-app badge][renovate-badge]][renovate-app] ![cypress version](https://img.shields.io/badge/cypress-8.7.0-brightgreen)

 > Run Cypress multiple times in a row, great at finding test flake